mahimostafa/custom-interval-alarm/README.md

 python3 reminder-alert-3.0.py
 ```

-> The script will try to install missing dependencies automatically if needed.
+> The script will try to create a virtual environment and install missing dependencies automatically if needed.

 ---